-- For reconciling with someone: - o Write down answers to the application questions for a conflict in your life. - For Small group Bible study discussion: - o Read the case studies.
-Discuss questions for the people identified in the case. - For Pre-course work for Coaching People through Conflict Practicum: - o Read the case studies.
+- For preparing Christian Camp Staff for dealing with conflict Within the staff, with campers, and in their personal lives - For reconciling with someone: - Write down answers to the application questions for a conflict in your life. - For Small group Bible study discussion: Read the case studies.
+Discuss questions for the people identified in the case. - For Pre-course work for Coaching People through Conflict Practicum: Read the case studies.
 Answer questions from your Pre-Course Homework Worksheet.